roopej/dps-control/README.md

 device is handled by the simple minimalmodbus library.

 ## Configuration
+### Requirements
+The application has been tested with Python 3.11.9.
+It will run (probably) on any version where PySide6 dependency can be installed.

 ### General
 Please check first `dps_control.cfg` file.
 It has very few settings but they are important as you need to tell the CLI in which tty port your DPS5005 device is and what its slave number is.
 Configuration file also includes setting for used